Intermountain F

 For those of you taking notes, the F7 light was bright enough for Andy to make a shadow puppet of our dog Marty on the ceiling.
 I'm not sure how that relates to the tractive effort or the mass of the alloy, but it was impressive nonetheless...

 Finally, the coupling distance has to go.
 I can't go the route of a drawbar, prototype practice on the WM dictates that F's get mixed and matched with a variety of power.
-Frequently a single F would be tasked with running a bunch of empty hoppers upriver to Knobmount, so this is a possibility, but to get a proper A-B-A, I'm going to have to come up with something.
-I was studying the mount at the rear, and wonder if a Z-scale coupler might help.
+Frequently a single F would be tasked with running a bunch of empty hoppers upriver to Knobmount, so this is a possibility. but to get a proper A-B-A, I'm had to come up with something.
+I experimented with mounting an MT 1015 to the truck frame, which was labor intensive, but seems to work.
+However, on the remaining units, I've simply installed a Unimate dummy coupler, using the version with the screw mount, and putting it right into the pad that held the stock coupler.
+I typically assign these in A-B sets, so on the new B units, I leave the factory coupler on the aft end, and use the Unimate to couple to the engine.
+So far this seems adequate.

 Now the goodies...